Howard Ashman: Personal life

 Ashman met Stuart White, one of his first partners, at a summer university program in 1969.
 Originally close friends, the two formed a bond which led to a relationship.
 They both completed master's degrees at Indiana University and then moved to New York.
 Ashman and White re-opened the WPA Theater together as artistic directors.
-The two fell out in 1980, but reunited briefly in 1983, slightly before White's death as a result of AIDS.
+The two fell out in 1980, but reacquainted briefly in 1983, slightly before White's death as a result of AIDS.
 Ashman then met Bill Lauch in 1984, who worked as an architect.
-Lauch accepted Ashman's posthumous Oscar for Beauty and the Beast in 1992, after Ashman's death.
+Lauch accepted Ashman's posthumous Oscar for Beauty and the Beast in 1992.

 Death

-Ashman was diagnosed with HIV/AIDS in January 1988 during production of The Little Mermaid, as he continued to write songs.
-Peter Kunze noted that Ashman was supported by Jeffrey Katzenberg; Disney created a production unit near his home in Beacon, New York, allowing him to continue working on Beauty and the Beast, while undergoing treatment at the Saint Vincent's Catholic Medical Centers in New York City.
+Ashman was diagnosed with HIV/AIDS in 1988 during production of The Little Mermaid, as he continued to write songs.
+Peter Kunze noted that Ashman was supported by Jeffrey Katzenberg; Disney created a production unit near his home in Beacon, New York, allowing him to continue working on Beauty and the Beast while undergoing treatment at the Saint Vincent's Catholic Medical Centers in New York City.
 Ashman died at Saint Vincent's on March 14, 1991, at the age of 40, prior to the film's completion.
-Beauty and the Beast was dedicated to his memory, featuring the message after the end credits: To our friend, Howard, who gave a mermaid her voice and a beast his soul, we will be forever grateful.
-Howard Ashman 1950-1991.
-He was buried in the Ohev Shalom Cemetery in Reisterstown, Maryland.
+Beauty and the Beast was dedicated to his memory, featuring the message after the end credits: "To our friend, Howard, who gave a mermaid her voice and a beast his soul, we will be forever grateful.
+Howard Ashman 1950–1991".
+He was buried in the Oheb Shalom Cemetery in Reisterstown, Maryland.